 This is a recipe card from my grandmother’s collection, in her own handwriting.
-She lived in India for three months and while there came up with this mild version of chutney, a staple in Indian cuisine.
-She served this chutney recipe often with meat and it would be great on leftover turkey.
+She lived in India for three months and, while there, she came up with this mild version of chutney, a staple in Indian cuisine.
+She served this chutney sauce with meat and it would be great on leftover turkey!

 Tip #4 to Remember Your Ancestors on Thanksgiving:

 Establish new Thanksgiving food traditions based on your ancestry.